-In addition to the handwriting fonts, our CDs contains 24 "Specialty fonts."
-The font names are Ball-and-stick, Ball-and-stick with Rules, Braille 24, Braille 24 Hollow, Clocks, Dashes, Dashes with Rules, EFI Count Dots on Numbers, EFI Direct Instruction, EFI Music Symbols, Emo-faces and Emo-Faces No Words, Fingerletters and Fingerletters with Key, Lettersound Pictures and Lettersound Pictures with Key, Morse Code, Pastor Hausley's 6 Rules, Phonetics Phont, POSTNET-16, and four Prewriting Practice variations, and 12 Dysfunctional Letterforms fonts.
+In addition to the handwriting fonts, our DVDs contains 36 "Specialty fonts."
+The font names are Ball-and-stick, Ball-and-stick with Rules, Braille 24, Braille 24 Hollow, Clocks, Dashes, Dashes with Rules, EFI Count Dots on Numbers, EFI Direct Instruction, EFI Music Symbols, Emo-faces and Emo-Faces No Words, Fingerletters and Fingerletters with Key, Lettersound Pictures and Lettersound Pictures with Key, Morse Code, Pastor Hausley's 6 Rules, Phonetics Phont, POSTNET-16, four Prewriting Practice variations, and 12 Dysfunctional Letterforms fonts.

 To see more of the shapes, just click on the box containing the sample.